Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 Care staff can move a person by hand or use special equipment like hoists or pressure-relieving beds.
 How often someone should be moved depends on their health.
 People in bed might need moving every 2 hours.
 People in wheelchairs may need to change position every 15 minutes to 1 hour.

-• Turning a person from one side to the other
+• Turning a patient from one side to the other

-• Moving them from their back to their side or the other way round
+• Moving them from their back to their side or the other way around

 • Helping them sit up if they were lying down